DSU-Digital-Sound-Design/DAD-422-Audio-Production-III/content/pages/projects.md

 A successful project will include:

+* A user interface that allows the player to start the game.
+This interface should have music looping in the background.
+The player should be able to pause the game and return to this user interface by pressing the escape key.
 * A first/third person character that can move around the environment and jump.
     * Sounds will play for all of the possible character actions, walking, running, jumping, landing.
     * You may use the First Person Controller from the Unity Standard Assets package or one from [DarkTree FPS](https://assetstore.unity.com/packages/templates/systems/darktree-fps-v1-4-142383#description).
 This already has sounds implemented for all of the actions.
 Because of this you need to improve on them.